lexiuisii/lexiuisii.github.io/docs/universes/of-blood-and-ichor/owen-singh-bennett.md

 </h3>

 <small>
 <p>At a glance, many would deem Owen nothing more than a <strong>suave</strong> flirt, as insincere as his words are sweet.
 His gestures and words may be <strong>romantic</strong>, but Owen is hardly one to be tied down so easily, especially with his job.
 His <strong>laid-back</strong> attitude comes as a oddity among his coworkers, who tend to take their job a lot more seriously than the <strong>fun-loving</strong> fool.
-In fact, those who work with may even describe Owen as <strong>uncooperative</strong> and <strong>disobedient</strong>, prefering his own defiant manner of getting thinga done.
+In fact, those who work with may even describe Owen as <strong>uncooperative</strong> and <strong>disobedient</strong>, prefering his own defiant manner of getting things done.
 </p>

 <p>In truth, when it comes to his responsibilities, Owen takes things a lot more seriously than other peceive him to.
 He can be extremely <strong>efficient</strong> in tasks he was assigned to accomplished, usually the physical type but can easily <strong>adapt</strong> his methods to suit other needs.
 His words may be <strong>callous</strong> alongside being a little too <strong>foreful</strong>, but Owen's first instict tends to be to <strong>protect</strong> and his <strong>steadfast</strong> loyalty to those on his side are unwavering.